fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 oppressed, humiliated or otherwise worse about themselves?

 What else do they do to make you feel like that?
-He catalogued these unpleasant behaviours as The Dirty Dozen:
+He cataloged these unpleasant behaviours as The Dirty Dozen:
 - Insults
 - Violation of personal space
 - Unsolicited touching